 “No. I’m good,” she replied quietly, letting slip a white lie.
 “I just want to lay down for a bit.
-The pain meds have made me tired and a bit dizzy, and to be perfectly honest, I’ve got a lot of emotions I need to deal with.
+The pain meds have made me tired and a bit dizzy, and to be perfectly honest, I’ve got a lot of emotions I need to figure out.
 I think some sleep will help me sort myself out.”

 Caslon was about to remind her that if she needed to get anything off her chest, he would listen, but he could tell from her expression and the way her eyes would cloud and then suddenly clear, that she was barely keeping her feelings in check right now.
 Any little thing he said that amounted to an offer to console her would cause her to break down, and because she was battling so hard to keep her fragile state a secret, he didn’t want to be the one to defeat her.

 “Well, the safe I spoke to you about is in the bedroom.
-It’s about the size of a gun safe, and set into the wall.
+It’s about the size of a gun safe and set into the wall.
 It’s open and ready to have the locks reset to whatever you desire.
-I put some frosted doughnuts in the breadbox for you, and some frozen meals in the freezer for lunch or dinner so you don’t need to worry about cooking for awhile.
+I put some frosted doughnuts in the breadbox for you too, and some frozen meals in the freezer for lunch or dinner so you don’t need to worry about cooking for a while.
 The movers will be bringing the rest of your stuff over tomorrow, and disposing of your old furniture.
-And if you need anything, and I do mean anything, either give me a call or stop by my place.”
+And if you need anything, and I do mean anything, give me a call, and I’ll be right over.”

 “Thank you,” Madeline replied with the best smile she could muster.
 She was truly grateful.
-And he had brought her doughnuts, which always cheered her up, much to Levi’s disgust.
+And he had brought her doughnuts, which always cheered her up.
 “But right now, all I want to do is soak in the bath and take a nap.”

 “I can assist with the ba...”

 Madeline quickly, but gently, put her hand against his mouth to stop him from continuing.